-Public housing is funded by the federal government and administered by the Housing Authority of the County of Santa Barbara (HACSB) for the jurisdiction of the County of Santa Barbara, excluding the City of Santa Barbara.
+Public housing is funded by the federal government and administered by the Housing Authority of the County of Santa Barbara (HACSB) for the jurisdiction of the County of Santa Barbara. excluding the City of Santa Barbara.

+PHAs are governed by a board of officials that are generally called "commissioners."
+Although some PHAs may use a different title for their officials, this document will hitherto refer to the "board of commissioners" or the "board" when discussing the board of governing officials.
 The officials of a PHA are known as commissioners or, collectively as the board of commissioners.
 Commissioners are appointed in accordance with state housing law and generally serve in the same capacity as the directors of a corporation.
 The board of commissioners establishes policies under which the PHA conducts business, and ensures that those policies are followed by PHA staff.
 The board is responsible for preserving and expanding the agency's resources and assuring the agency's continued viability and success.